-- The Minister of Economic Affairs and the Minister of Finance, both serving within the Swiss government (Federal Council), which consist of seven ministers in total (politicians elected by the Swiss parliament). - Linked to those two ministers, the General Secretary (highest civil servant position) of their two ministries: the Federal Department of Economic Affairs, Education and Research, and the Federal Department of Finance. - The Director of the Swiss Financial Market Supervisory Authority (FINMA). - The Director of the Federal administration of finance (Eidgenössische Finanzverwaltung), which operates under the supervision of the Federal Department of Finance. - The Director of the Economic Competition Commission (Wettbewerbskommission WEKO). - The Director of the Direction for Economic Policy (Direktion für Wirtschaftspolitik) at the State Secretariat for Economic Affairs (Staatssekretariat für Wirtschaft SECO), overseen by the Federal Department of Economic Affairs, Education and Research. - The Chair of the Bank Council and the three members of the Executive Directory (President, Vice-President and 3rd Member) of the Central Bank (the Swiss National Bank). - The Finance and Economy Ministers of six of the economically most important cantons (regional governments): Zurich, Geneva, Basel-City, Vaud, Bern and Zug. - The Chairs of the Economic Affairs and Taxation Committees and the Finance Committees in both chambers of the federal parliament.
+• The Minister of Economic Affairs and the Minister of Finance, both serving within the Swiss government (Federal Council), which consist of seven ministers in total (politicians elected by the Swiss parliament).

+- Linked to those two ministers, the General Secretary (highest civil servant position) of their two ministries: the Federal Department of Economic Affairs, Education and Research, and the Federal Department of Finance. - The Director of the Swiss Financial Market Supervisory Authority (FINMA). - The Director of the Federal administration of finance (Eidgenössische Finanzverwaltung), which operates under the supervision of the Federal Department of Finance. - The Director of the Economic Competition Commission (Wettbewerbskommission WEKO). - The Director of the Direction for Economic Policy (Direktion für Wirtschaftspolitik) at the State Secretariat for Economic Affairs (Staatssekretariat für Wirtschaft SECO), overseen by the Federal Department of Economic Affairs, Education and Research. - The Chair of the Bank Council and the three members of the Executive Directory (President, Vice-President and 3rd Member) of the Central Bank (the Swiss National Bank). - The Finance and Economy Ministers of six of the economically most important cantons (regional governments): Zurich, Geneva, Basel-City, Vaud, Bern and Zug.